-The Education Transport Service can also consider helping those students with special needs that attend specialist schools / colleges outside of the Birmingham area.
+Travel Assist can also consider helping those students with special needs that attend specialist schools / colleges outside of the Birmingham area.

 Your child must be attending the nearest available school / college that meets their needs and the placement must be agreed as the most appropriate placement by SEN Assessment and Review.

 For your persons attending Post 16 study, please see the Post 16 Transport page.